Johanndutoit/Blog/posts/2012/05/22/Shotgun Programming.md

 So we can see the error occurs right after "Before Sum".
 Which narrows the error range quite a bit.

 You may say that this is madness.
-Yes we should probally be logged up for this as the compiler would even tell us which line to check for the exception.
+Yes we should probally be locked up for this as the compiler would even tell us which line to check for the exception.
 But if you cant get the STD-Out of the Program ?
 I cant see anyone having much choice?

 But there you have it <code>Shotgun Programming</code> use it wisely.